EFAP Section 5

 2. EFAP is a reimbursement program and does not provide advance funding to the Lead Agency.

-2. Meet the match requirements and ensure that Sub Agencies meet match requirements.
+2. Meet the match requirements.

 1. Lead Agencies must at least equally match their EFAP Agreement with funds from other sources.